MichaelTernovsky/FlightMobileApp/README.md

 Run the client side along side with server side, found in "FlightMobileServer" repository.

 # Versions
-Using Github for version control.
+Using Github for versions control.

 # IDE
 Android Studio - Ide by JetBrains.